phelps-matthew/hamilton/README.md

 ## Messaging System

-Hamilton uses a sophisticated messaging system built on top of RabbitMQ, providing a robust foundation for inter-service communication.
+Hamilton uses a messaging system built on top of RabbitMQ, providing a robust foundation for inter-service communication.
 The `messaging` module offers high-level abstractions for asynchronous message handling:

 - `AsyncMessageNode`: A base class representing entities that consume and publish data, serving as the foundation for both clients and controllers.
 - `AsyncConsumer` and `AsyncProducer`: Specialized classes for message consumption and production.
-- `RPCManager`: Handles Remote Procedure Call (RPC) style communication with system-wide observability.
+- `RPCManager`: Handles Remote Procedure Call (RPC) style communication without private queues to enable system-wide observability.
 - `MessageHandler`: An abstract base class for implementing custom message handlers.

 ### Message Schemas

 The `base/messages.py` file defines the core message types used throughout the system.
-Here's a concise example of the message schemas:
+Example message schemas:

 ```python
 class CommandPayload(TypedDict):